 It’s spring, and though travel has been curtailed for the last year, it’s now time to start thinking about where you’ll go and what you’ll do.
 Buying a vacation home sounds like a great opportunity, but is it going to be everything you expect?
-As with other major financial decisions, it’s best to consider the pros and cons before buying a second home.
+As with other major financial decisions, it’s ideal to consider the pros and cons before buying a second home.
 Learn more about what you should expect if you decide to purchase a vacation home, so you can make sure it’s the right decision for you.
 Our team at Fellowship Home Loans is ready to help you find out if a vacation home is for you and help find the right loan to make it possible.

 You Can Make Money on the Home